Electric-Coin-Company/zcash-docs/source/rtd_pages/rtd_docs/troubleshooting_guide.rst

 You didn't fetch the parameters necessary for zk-SNARK proofs.
 If you installed the Debian package, run `zcash-fetch-params`.
 If you built from source, run `./zcutil/fetch-params.sh`.

-Zcashd crashes with the message:
+zcashd crashes with the message:

 .. code-block:: bash